 - 5.1 Time and Basis of Evaluation.
 The Board shall evaluate and assess in writing the performance of the Superintendent each year during the term of this Contract.
 The summative evaluation will be in January each year, a mid-year formative evaluation will be done between April and June of each year, and an evaluation will be done at such other times as deemed necessary and appropriate by the Board.
-The evaluation and assessment shall be in accordance with Board policies and state and federal law, and shall be reasonably related to the duties of the Superintendent as outlined in the Superintendent's job description, Board policies, lawful Board directives, the goals adopted in Paragraphs 4.1 and 4.2, and as prescribed by law. - 5.2 Confidentiality.
-Unless the Superintendent expressly requests in writing, the evaluation of the Superintendent shall at all times be conducted in closed session and shall be considered confidential to the extent permitted by law.
-Nothing herein shall prohibit the Board or the Superintendent from sharing the content of the Superintendent's evaluation with their respective legal counsel.

-5.3 Evaluation Format and Procedure.
+The evaluation and assessment shall be in accordance with Board policies and state and federal law and shall be reasonably related to the duties of the Superintendent as outlined in the Superintendent's job description, Board policies, lawful Board directives, the goals adopted in Paragraphs 4.1 and 4.2, and as prescribed by law. - 5.2 Confidentiality.
+Except as permitted by applicable law, the evaluation of the Superintendent shall at all times be conducted in closed session and shall be considered confidential to the extent permitted by law.
+Nothing herein shall prohibit the Board or the Superintendent from sharing the content of the Superintendent's evaluation with their respective legal counsel. - 5.3 Evaluation Format and Procedure.
 The evaluation format and procedure shall be in accordance with the evaluation instrument selected by the Board, the Board's policies, state law and with the input of the Superintendent.
-In the event that the Board deems that the evaluation instrument, format and/or procedure is to be modified by the Board, and such modifications would require new or different performance expectations, the Superintendent shall be provided a reasonable period of time to demonstrate such expected performance before being evaluated.
+A copy of the written evaluation shall be delivered to the Superintendent.
+The Superintendent shall have the right to make a written response to the evaluation.
+That response shall become a permanent attachment to the evaluation in the Superintendent's personnel file.
+If the Board deems that the evaluation instrument, format and/or procedure is to be modified by the Board, and such modifications would require new or different performance expectations, such modifications must be adopted with input from the Superintendent and the Superintendent shall be provided a reasonable period of time to demonstrate such expected performance before being evaluated.